Zonico6/PSE/pflichtenheft_draft.md

 1. **Paper Distribution Mechanism**: An algorithm which calculates the assignment of a batch of papers to the reviewers.
 This mechanism ends, i.e. executes the paper distribution

 # Questions
-- How to handle admin
+1. How to handle admin
-- Can we get access to a gitlab instance please???
+1. Can we get access to a gitlab instance please???
-- Should internal reviewers accept or reject reviews? -> Dictates the definition of assignee and reviewer
+1. Should internal reviewers accept or reject reviews? -> Dictates the definition of assignee and reviewer
-- Exemplary functional specification, website is down
+1. Exemplary functional specification, website is down
-- Observation: What entity should a conference resemble?
+1. Observation: What entity should a conference resemble?
 Possibilities:
-    - A conference could be registered along the associate who receives batches of papers for that conference
+    1. A conference could be registered along the associate who receives batches of papers for that conference
-    - A conference could semantically just be a string which is attached to a batch of papers when an associate (who is just a member to the system) uploads a batch of papers for distribution
+    1. A conference could semantically just be a string which is attached to a batch of papers when an associate (who is just a member to the system) uploads a batch of papers for distribution
-- Can we mix diagrams and the requirements section?
+1. Can we mix diagrams and the requirements section?
 E.g. Could we write under mandatory requirements: The sysmem supports this activity diagram for the external review use case
-- Should be track reviews et cetera after their deadlines have expired
+1. Should be track reviews et cetera after their deadlines have expired
-- How should the associate receive the reviews of the batch of papers.
+1. How should the associate receive the reviews of the batch of papers.
 In what form should they be downloadable
+1. Reminder notifications if a deadline is approaching